 In the 2012/2013 season he was Chief Conductor of the Podlasie Opera and Philharmonic in Białystok, and in the 2017/18 season he was appointed Chief Conductor of the Koszalin Philharmonic Orchestra, the position he is currently holding in Poland.

-Jakub Chrenowicz’s future engagements include returns to Baltic Opera in Gdańsk, Wrocław Opera, Poznań Philharmonic as well as his debut with the Sinfonia Juventus at the Berlin Konzerthaus.
+Jakub Chrenowicz’s recent and future engagements include returns to Baltic Opera in Gdańsk, Wrocław Opera, Poznań Philharmonic as well as his debut with the Sinfonia Iuventus as part of the Young Euro Classic Festival at the Berlin Konzerthaus.

 © Filharmonia Narodowa